How to Disable APC Cache via .htaccess

 Also Read

-Log in to cPanel Click phpMyAdmin under the Databases tab On the left...
+Log in to your cPanel Navigate to Subdomains under the Domains tab Enter the...